livingstyleguide/livingstyleguide/README.md

 ### Require Ruby files or Gems

-You can require any Ruby file (e.g. for custom filters) or Ruby Gems (e.g. a Compass plugin:
+You can require any Ruby file (e.g. for custom commands) or Ruby Gems (e.g. a Compass plugin:

     Loads `my-ruby-file.rb`:
     @require my-ruby-file